 It is just a ten-minute walk into the centre of town with two options: one via the road and the other by the seaside path for part of the way.

-There’s a circular outdoor pool and a round terrace surround with sunbeds and pool bar service (June-September).
-The nearest beaches are within a few minutes’ walk go the left of the pool area and are a mix of pebble and paved surface.
+There’s a circular outdoor pool and a round terrace with sunbeds and pool bar service (June-September).
+The nearest beaches are within a few minutes’ walk to the left of the pool area and are a mix of pebble and paved surface.

 Water-taxis are frequent and easy to use from Korcula Town and there are boat-taxi stops.
 Sometimes, the water taxi may be able to drop you at the dock right by the hotel, by prior agreement.
 We strongly recommend a visit to Badija island with its monastery and pretty pebble beaches and this is a regular stop with a fixed price.